the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 This may involve sending out thank you's, a feedback survey, gift packs, or closing event information such as links and slides for presentations, any summary notes, or other material that was delivered and able to be shared from the event.

 Depending on the size and format of your event, consider how you will communicate the timeline for when attendees can expect any follow-up information.
-It may take a significant portion of time to manually transcribe sessions and add captions before uploading to a video hosting platform so it is helpful for attendees to know to expect follow-up content.
+It may take a significant portion of time to manually transcribe sessions and add captions before uploading to a video hosting platform so it is helpful for attendees to know when to expect follow-up content.

 This can be especially important if your event involves people with lived experience giving feedback or input into a project.
 It can be demoralizing for a person with lived experience to volunteer their time and expertise in a focus group or for a grant application, and then receive no further information.
-Instead, consider setting a date when you or the research team will send an update, regardless of whether a potential project gets funded or not.
+Instead, consider setting a date when you or the research team will send an update, regardless of whether you have completed follow-up materials or whether a proposed project receives funding.

 (cl-ppie-events-comms-conclusion)=
 ## Conclusion
-By demonstrating an open channel of communication about accessibility, and by being thorough in your communications plans, you will be well-positioned to support people with lived experience engaging in your event in a way that is safe and fulfilling.
+By demonstrating an open channel of communication about accessibility, and by being thorough in your communications plans, you will have a successful event that incorporates the expertise and experience of people with lived experience.

 (cl-ppie-events-comms-key-information)=
 ## Key Information Checklist